paulscherrerinstitute/databuffer-query-js/README.md

 @paulscherrerinstitute:registry=npm.pkg.github.com
 ```

-Now you can add _databuffer-qurey-js_ to your project as a dependency:
+Now you can add _databuffer-query-js_ to your project as a dependency:

 ```sh
 npm install --save '@paulscherrerinstitute/databuffer-query-js'